thehyve/amazing-planning-generator/README.md

 4. Install the dependencies listed in `requirements.txt`, preferably into a virtual environment (Python 3.8 is recommended).

 ## Run
-- Update config.yml such that it points to the source and target spreadsheets.
+- If needed, update config.yml such that it points to the source and target spreadsheets.
 - run ```python main.py``` (On the first run you will need to authenticate for both spreadsheets being accessed).